EleutherAI/website/content-blog/pile-t5.md

 ## Using Flan Instruction Tuning

 We continue by finetuning Pile-T5 models on Flan (Chung, Hou, Longpre et all, 2022) with same training hyperparameters and evaluate on MMLU (Hendrycks et al, 2021) and BigBench Hard (Suzgun et al, 2022).
-We specifically use the 2 trillion tokens versions of Pile-T5.
-For fair comparison, We also finetune T5-v1.1 checkpoints with the same procedure.
-While comparison with FLAN models isn't necesarrily a fair comparison given that it was based on LM-Adapted version of T5v1.1, we include the perfromance score for reference.
+When comparing to the Flan-T5 model, we found our Pile-T5 falls short by a small but meaningful amount.
+After following up with the authors we learned that not all of the finetuning data used to produce Flan-T5 was publicly released, which may explain the performance difference.
+For a more fair comparison, we also finetuned T5-v1.1 checkpoints with the same procedure and data that we used on the Pile-T5 models.
+We specifically use the 2 trillion tokens versions of Pile-T5, making the comparison with T5-v1.1 reflect both the increased training data scale and the change in data and tokenizer.

 ### Performance on Held-In